CrystalMoon021/zero/README.md

 ## Current Tasks for Coding

+Ariel's Quest
+- figure out to properly have branches and pull requests on github

 Pathing
 - e.g, The only way to get to the church's basement is thru the church
 - find out some way to do the pathing (list in lists? mapping it somehow?)